StemJiang/StemJiang/README.md

 ### Hi there 👋
+ I'm a guy who studied Physics, and is studying more math and computer here.
+I want to share you my resources and experience though I'm actually know few.
+Wishes for everyone to become the best of yourself.
+Let's do it together!

 <!--
 **StemJiang/StemJiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.